Oda Nobunaga

 summary

-After losing their lord, Nobunaga, in the Honnoji Incident, the Oda clan migrated over the years from Owari Province to the faraway Yamagata, where they continued to take root and pray for the souls of their ancestors.
+After losing their lord Nobunaga in the Honnoji Incident, the Oda family spent many years relocating from Owari Province to Yamagata, a place far away from their homeland.
+It is known that they continued to establish themselves in this region, praying for the souls of their ancestors.

 Yamagata Prefecture is one of the few places in Tohoku where you can experience the history of Oda Nobunaga.
-Why not visit the places associated with him and reflect on that history?
+Why not visit these places associated with him and reflect on history?

 Other articles